Internal Controls - University Funds (April 25, 1996)

 William & Mary has completed a review of the internal controls and procedures in place to ensure university funds are disbursed consistent with their intended use and the institution's mission.
 As a result of this review, the following controls regarding the separation of responsibilities for disbursement of funds are established, effective immediately.

 - Effective internal controls assume clear separation between the procurement authorization, ordering and receipt of goods or services, and approval of disbursement vouchers.
 Therefore, the department chair/head is required to authorize all department procurements and, subsequently, review and approve each disbursement voucher.
 A second individual would be responsible for ordering and receiving the goods or services.

 - Recognizing the significant number of small dollar departmental purchases during the year, the department chair/head may delegate procurement authorization and voucher approval authority for purchases below $100 so long as the fundamental separation of authority remains in place.
 This delegation assumes an active, and on-going, monitoring of departmental budgets and disbursements by the department chair/head.

 - These controls are applicable to all funds disbursed by the College.

-Please contact [[eabrum, Bert Brummer]], Director of Financial Operations, if you have any questions regarding this guidance.
-Thank you for your support of the College and its efforts to protect its financial assets.
+Please contact [[mtodell, Melanie O'Dell]], Assistant Vice President, Financial Operations, if you have any questions regarding this guidance.
+Thank you for your support of the university and its efforts to protect its financial assets.